Professionals and Players

 Events such as concerts, seminars, masterclasses, workshops, presentations and historical exhibitions

-The last edition, confirmed that Cremona Musica is the most important global event for professionals in the world of violin makers and greatmusic.
+Each edition is a confirmation that Cremona Musica is the most important global event for professionals in the world of violin makers and great music.
 Here, the home of the most famous family of violin makers of history, and home of the largest district violin making of the world, you can meet the right people to develop new business.

 A unique programme with V.I.P.S.